tiepdotme/drawers-1/_posts/2019-09-01-InDesign-advertising-storyboard-template-scope.md

 This template will help you save time and design beautiful presentations.

-You can see an example of this template in use here: [https://film-storyboards.fr/balle-en-cloche/](https://film-storyboards.fr/balle-en-cloche/) and here: [https://film-storyboards.fr/la-croisade-des-enfants-scene-529/](https://film-storyboards.fr/la-croisade-des-enfants-scene-529/)
+You can see an example of this template in use here: [https://film-storyboards.fr/balle-en-cloche/](https://film-storyboards.fr/balle-en-cloche/)